Chapter 8.44

 8.44.020 Allowable burning within city limits.

-B. Trash, garbage and construction material are prohibited.
+B. Burning trash, garbage and construction material is prohibited.

 C. The intent of this chapter is to allow property owner and/or permit holder to incinerate green waste on the property during times of permitted burning.